GeorgeDiNicola/blackjack-game/README.md

 - If your turn ends without going over 21, the dealer will then play.
 As per casino rules, the dealer must hit whenever he or she has under 17 and may not hit on any hand valued at 17 or more.
 - After the dealer's turn, you will either be paid out your winnings (which will be added to "Funds"), or your wager will be forfeited to the dealer.
 - Note: If you receive Blackjack (an Ace card and a card with a value of 10), you will automatically win and your wager will be paid out 3:1.

+# Run the Application with Docker
+execute the following command in your terminal: docker run -it georgedinicola/blackjack-game:v0.0.0